Hey there! Do you want to know how to file and shape your natural nails like a pro? Well, believe it or not, there is a little “science” to it.

-I know sometimes you’re just sitting there looking at your nails, and think… Geez where is my file?
-And in fact that is exactly what I want you to reach for, a file, rather than a nail clipper.
+I know sometimes you’re sitting there looking at your nails and thinking… Geez, where is my file?
+In fact, that is precisely what I want you to reach for, a file rather than a nail clipper.

-You see, our natural nails, no matter if you think you have strong natural nails or not, are actually quite delicate pieces of Keratin… and yes that was plural.
-They say our natural nails are about 3-7 layers or so of keratin.
+You see, our natural nails, regardless if you think you have naturally strong nails, nails are pretty delicate pieces of keratin.
+They say natural nails are about 3-7 layers or so of keratin.

-If you want a specific number of grit for your natural nail file, that would be either a 240 or 180 grit.
-Oftentimes it is even labeled as an emery board…
+If you want a specific number of grit for your natural nail file, that would be 240 or 180 grit.
+Often it is labeled as an emery board…

-If you’re a DIY’er you’re probably like I’ll just invent that for myself, but if you’re a PRO, how do you determine that for your clients?
+If you’re a DIY’er, you’re probably like, I’ll just invent that for myself, but if you’re a PRO, how do you determine that for your clients?

 This is actually easier than you think… Just follow the smile line of the natural nail.

 What is the smile line of the natural nail?
 It is the opaque line that forms at the end of the last bit of nail plate connected to the nail bed; that then goes off into being the nail tip, or free edge.

-If you want the most natural nail look and feel to your nails… just shape your nail according to the nail smile line.
-Unless, you want a square or an almond nail, don’t force the shape of the nail here.
+If you want the most natural nail look and feel to your nails, just shape your nail according to the nail smile line.
+Unless you want a square or an almond nail, don’t force the shape of the nail here.
 Just file it naturally to what it’s already doing.

 Oh!
-And when you file, don’t take your day’s stress out on your nails, ok… promise.
-I really want you to imagine yourself playing a tiny violin at the tip of the finger.
-But rather than playing the violin you’re really just gently shaping in one direction with the hand file.
+And when you file, don’t take your day’s stress out on your nails, do it gently.
+I want you to imagine yourself playing a tiny violin at the tip of your finger.
+But rather than playing the violin, you’re gently shaping in one direction with the hand file.

-So what you want to do is use the width of your cuticle area as reference point.
-Ideally you want to file in just enough to match that width.
+So you want to use the width of your cuticle area as the reference point.
+Ideally, you want to file in just enough to match that width.
 You will be tempted to file in even more, or you may accidentally do it.
 So go back to playing that tiny violin on your natural nails.
 Little by little, in one direction.

 Remember, and I am being redundant here.
-When filing natural nails do not saw back and forth, or dig your file into the side wall areas of the nail.
+When filing natural nails, do not saw back and forth or dig your file into the side wall areas of the nail.

-And also remember that this is a completely optional step.
-If your natural nails free edge does not fan out or fan out enough for you to want to take the ectra time to file it in then don’t.
-Simply worry about making that nail edge (the tip of the free edge) the desired shape.
+Also, remember that this is an entirely optional step.
+If your natural nails’ free edge does not fan out enough for you to want to take the extra time to file it in, then don’t.
+Simply worry about making the nail edge (the tip of the free edge) the desired shape.

-Ok here is how that goes…
+Here is how that goes…

 Most people’s nails typically have the same growing patterns.
-Like everything else there are exceptions.
+Like everything else, there are exceptions.

 So, typically the pointer (index) finger will grow the fastest.
 The thumb will grow the slowest.

-With the thumb and middle being taken care of you now have the index and ring finger to file.
-These 2 should match in length (but remember, slightly shorter than the thumb and middle).
+With the thumb and middle being taken care of, you now have the index and ring finger to file.
+These 2 should match in length (but remember, they are slightly shorter than the thumb and middle).
 However!
-Because the index/pointer finger typically grows the fastest you or your client may actually want it shorter….
+Because the index/pointer finger typically grows the fastest you or your client may want it shorter….

-Whoof… I know that may have been a little stressful, but if you follow these guidelines, I promise that when you photograph your nails you’ll see all of the “science” that went into filing your nails.
+Whoof… I know that may have been a little stressful, but if you follow these guidelines, I promise that when you photograph your nails, you’ll see all of the “science” that went into filing your nails.

-Which means if you want corners to the shape that you chose.
-Keep them, and if you don’t violin-them out… In other words smooth them out, blended into the shape you want.
+Ok.
+If you’ve been following along, you probably have nails with rough edges.
+We need to marry this look.
+This means if you want corners to the shape that you chose.
+Keep them, and if you don’t, violin them out… In other words, smooth them out and blend them into your desired shape.